ulisesvina/ulisesvina/README.md

 ## 👾 Introduction

-Hello!
-I'm Ulises, a 16-year old programmer and student at the National Autonomous University of Mexico (UNAM).
-I have been programming for over 6 years, starting with Batch at the age of 9.
-I am highly skilled in a variety of programming languages, including JavaScript, Lua, Assembly x86, C, Typescript, CSS, React, TailwindCSS, PostgreSQL, and Docker.

-I am a winner of the "Best use of Google Cloud" challenge at HeroHacks II and a finalist in the iWeek Hackathon organized by the innovation department of Chihuahua, Mexico.
-I am currently enrolled in Harvard's CS50 Computer Science course.
+Hi there!
+My name is Ulises.
+I am a 17-years-old fullstack developer, passionate hackathon tryhard and high school student at the National Autonomous University of Mexico.
+I am mostly into IT, networking, low-level and webdev, but I also enjoy embedded systems, CV and AI.

 In my spare time, I enjoy starting new projects on GitHub and can be reached via email <contacto@ulisesvina.me> and [LinkedIn](https://www.linkedin.com/in/ulises-vi%C3%B1a-20ba61203/)